Baricitinib: Research

 As of August 2016, 31 clinical trials had been registered for baricitinib of which 24 had completed, and 4 of 6 phase 3 trials had completed.

+Alopecia areata

 As of March 2022, a phase III clinical trial showed hair regrowth for those with alopecia areata.

 COVID-19

 In April 2020, Lilly announced they were investigating the use of baricitinib for treating people with COVID-19.
 The drug's anti-inflammatory activity was expected to act on the inflammatory cascade associated with COVID-19.

 In April and June 2020, the first two studies of baricitinib prescribed for hospitalized people with COVID-19 were published online.
 Then in November 2020, published research showed baricitinib was beneficial in treating people with COVID-19.
 According to the paper "mechanistic actions of a Janus kinase-1/2 inhibitor targeting viral entry, replication and the cytokine storm, and is associated with beneficial outcomes including in severely ill elderly people".

 In a clinical trial of hospitalized people with COVID-19, baricitinib, in combination with remdesivir, was shown to reduce time to recovery within 29 days after initiating treatment compared to participants who received a placebo with remdesivir.

 The data supporting the US Food and Drug Administration (FDA) emergency use authorization (EUA) for baricitinib combined with remdesivir was based on a randomized, double-blind, placebo-controlled clinical trial (ACTT-2), which was conducted by the US National Institute of Allergy and Infectious Diseases (NIAID).
 This clinical trial evaluated whether baricitinib impacted how long it took for subjects who were also taking remdesivir to recover from COVID-19.
 The trial followed participants for 29 days and included 1,033 participants with moderate or severe COVID-19; 515 participants received baricitinib plus remdesivir, and 518 participants received placebo plus remdesivir.
 Recovery was defined as either being discharged from the hospital or being hospitalized but not requiring supplemental oxygen and no longer requiring ongoing medical care.
 The median time to recovery from COVID-19 was seven days for baricitinib plus remdesivir and eight days for placebo plus remdesivir.
 The odds of a patient's condition progressing to death or being ventilated at day 29 was 31% lower in the baricitinib plus remdesivir group versus the placebo plus remdesivir group.
 The odds of clinical improvement at day 15 was 30% higher in the baricitinib plus remdesivir group versus the placebo plus remdesivir group.
 For all of these endpoints, the effects were statistically significant.
 The EUA was issued to Eli Lilly and Company.